acschwartz/dotfiles/README.md

 - [ ] VS Code (settings, extensions, keybindings)
 - [ ] AWS CLI config ?
 - [ ] Figure out what to do with useful scripts — keep here or separate repo?

-Feel free to add more as you discover new tools or configs you want tracked.

 ---